 - Tonne-Mile: shipping produces nothing if ships do not move.
 Shipping output can be measured in terms of the movement of one tonne of cargo over distance in a given period of time.
 Tonne-mile is the multiplication of volume of cargo tonnes (metric tonnes) and distance (miles) cargo travels in a given period of time.
 For example, a fully laden 80,000 DWT panama bulk carrier from BIK (Bandar Imam Khomeini) to Antwerp via the Cape of Good Hope, will generate 11,169 nautical miles x 80,000 tonnes of cargo = 893,520,00 tonne-miles.

 Changes in a route composition of demand can generate changes in the demand for tonne-miles, even if the cargo volume is the same.

-Supply of shipping services can be altered in two principal ways:
+Supply of Ships can be altered in two principal ways:

 - Altering Stock of Ships

 - Altering way Existing Stock of Ships Employed